The pdf for the issue in which this article appears is available for download: Bifocal, Vol. 42, Issue 2.

 I. States That Have Voluntary Guardianship-Specific Statutes

-Five states—Florida, Iowa, Kentucky, Vermont, and Wyoming—have enacted voluntary guardianship statutes.
+Five states—and —have enacted voluntary guardianship statutes.
 Generally, an individual must meet certain requirements to qualify for a voluntary guardianship, including:

 · A minimum age